-The Pan American Union was originally called the Bureau of American Republics, established at the First International Conference of American States, held in Washington in 1889-1890.
-It was renamed the Pan American Union in 1910.
-It was reorganized as Secretariat of the Organization of American States in 1948.
+Originally called the Bureau of American Republics, the organization was established at the First International Conference of American States in Washington in 1889-1890.
+It was renamed the Pan American Union in 1910 and later reorganized as the Secretariat of the Organization of American States in 1948.

-DC designation: November 8, 1964
+DC Inventory: November 8, 1964

-National Register listing: June 4, 1969
+National Register: June 4, 1969